 View the course catalog

-The Computer Science Department collaborates with other departments on interdisciplinary projects.
-Such a collaboration led to an interactive computer art display in the Fine Arts Gallery late in Fall term, 2010.
+The Computer Science Department collaborates with other departments on interdisciplinary projects for non-majors.
+Such collaborations have led to interactive computer art displays in both the Fine Arts Gallery and in Donnelly Science Center.
 Please contact the Department chair to discuss ideas.